 2. Bitwarden: best LastPass alternative with self-hosting functionality

 Bitwarden is another free and open-source password manager in the same vein as KeePass.
 Being open-source, what you get with the service is open-source transparency — with a global community of developers working to improve the experience and bring new features.
-Alongside its open-source nature, Bitwarden also offers some compelling propositions such as strong end-to-end (AES-256 bit) encryption, cross-platform accessibility, and third-party security audits, which make it one of the best free password managers.
+Alongside its open-source nature, Bitwarden also offers some compelling propositions, such as strong end-to-end (AES-256 bit) encryption, cross-platform accessibility, and third-party security audits, which make it one of the best free password managers.

-While access to cross-platform functionality already makes Bitwarden a promising alternative to LastPass, the service also offers are a few other features that give it an edge over most password managers.
+While access to cross-platform functionality already makes Bitwarden a promising alternative to LastPass, the service also offers a few other features that give it an edge over most password managers.
 One such feature is the ability to either host your password database on the cloud or create your own server and put your passwords on it.
 The latter works perfectly fine for those who do not wish to keep their passwords on someone else’s servers.
-As for other features, the password manager gets you a secure password generator, two-factor authentication (2FA), detailed event logs, and integration into different systems and API.
+As for other features, the password manager gets you a secure password generator, two-factor authentication (2FA), detailed event logs, and integration into different systems and APIs.

 Supported Platforms: Android and iOS | Linux, macOS, Windows | Web | Browser Extension